-At West Vancouver Dental, Dr. Amanda and her friendly and professional staff want nothing more than to help their patients maintain and improve their oral health.
+At West Vancouver Dental, Dr. Melany and her friendly and professional staff want nothing more than to help their patients maintain and improve their oral health.
 Considering how important healthy teeth and gums are to your ability to eat, speak, and smile, it should be easy to get excited about practicing quality oral health habits.
-However, Dr. Amanda understands that not all of her patients know the best practices for taking care of their oral health.
+However, Dr. Melany understands that not all of her patients know the best practices for taking care of their oral health.
 With that in mind, here are a few helpful tips that will keep your teeth looking their best.

 Brushing and flossing daily is the only way you can ensure your teeth and gums remain healthy and strong.
 Failure to brush allows plaque, a sticky bacteria that lives in your mouth, to build up.
 Every time you eat or drink something, plaque begins producing acids that slowly eat away at your teeth’s enamel.
 Given enough time, plaque can cause gum disease and tooth decay.
 Brushing after meals washes away harmful plaque and removes lingering food particles from your teeth and gums.